RW2023/pay-calculator/README.md

 - Edit saved entries or load them back into the calculator
 - Light/dark theme toggle and offline capable Progressive Web App
 - Print results or download a PDF pay stub
-- Basic-auth protected admin console
+- Secure admin console using NextAuth

 ## Requirements